-9. Expect a continued focus on equity.
+9. Expect a continued focus on ESG.

-The social mandate for equity has been amplified by, but predates, the events of 2020.
+Many employees continue to expect their employers to take action on issues that matter to them, both internally and externally in communities they serve.
 With leading indicators like the Business Roundtable’s decision to redefine the purpose of the corporation and workforce expectations that organizations be a part of addressing societal issues, we can assume that the focus on Environmental, Social, and Governance (ESG) efforts will extend beyond the results of the election and that organizations will continue to align their internal and external community engagement efforts with company values.

 Explore More Resources